lutzmagio/Course3Assignment/README.md

 # Course3Assignment

 The script run_analysis.R is used to analyze data obtained in a machine learning application for activity categorization.
+Only this script file is necessary to perform the data preparation.
+It shall be executed completely.

 ## Prerequisites
 run_analysis.R must be executed in a foler where the "UCI HAR Dataset" is stored in.